log1cs/OpenCore-STABLE-Vostro3568/README.md

+READ THIS README.MD FIRST BEFORE DOWNLOAD THE EFI.

 Don't clone the repository.
 Just click [here](https://github.com/log1cs/OpenCore-0.6.4-STABLE-Vostro3568/releases) and after that you can find the download sections.
 I'll upload the issue in [here](https://github.com/log1cs/OpenCore-STABLE-Vostro3568/issues)